New Balance FuelCell Rebel v4 Running Shoe Review

 • Energy return is too low for racing.

-The New Balance FuelCell Rebel v4 delivers adequate cushioning, providing protection, especially at the heel.
-However, the forefoot cushioning is somewhat lacking, making it less suitable for runners who prefer plush landings during extended training sessions.
+The New Balance FuelCell Rebel v4 delivers sub-par cushioning.
+While there is some protection in the heel, the forefoot cushioning is disappointing, making it less suitable for runners who prefer plush landings during extended training sessions.
 Because it's lower stacked, it will bottom out faster than more protective alternatives.

 Pros